ELEY high school All-American (Updated 04/21/2022)

 NOTE: matches not listed above that are recognized by USAS, fired on electronic targets and include 40 or more shoulder-to-shoulder competitors will also be considered.

 A parent, coach or teacher may nominate a high school shooter to the hs All-American.
 The shooters themselves cannot be the one to sign the forms, however they can help fill them out.

-The ELEY hs All-American Score Reporting form is the only form that must be completed, signed and turned into Michele Makucevich at MicheleM@eleyammunition.com.
+The ELEY hs All-American Score Reporting form is the only form that must be completed, signed and turned in to Michele Medige at MicheleM@eleyammunition.com.
 This form can be filled out online, printed and mailed, or printed and scanned.
 All mailed forms should be mailed to:

 5997 US Hwy 83

 Winters, TX 79567